 The next afternoon she showed up on time, something that I was not accustomed to.
 Her name was Yvette and appeared to be about 70.
 She and her husband Charlie had recently moved back to New York after a five year retirement stay in Florida.
 She had worked as a caregiver In Florida and was presently caring for an elderly gentleman in a neighboring town.
 Yvette was available for afternoons which was perfect as Allison usually slept late.
 She was not familiar with Huntington’s Disease but was curious and wanted to learn about it.
 Yvette did her homework and soon knew more about HD than a lot of the health care people we had dealt with.
 We both agreed to give it a try and I called Deb to get things rolling.

 When Yvette’s other client moved to a nursing home in December, her weekly hours with Allison increased to 20.
 She was forever bringing small gifts to Allison and invited us to a Christmas party at her home.
 I couldn't remember the last time that Allison and I got invited anywhere.
 We went to the party and Allison had a good time.
-By year’s end Yvette had been with us for four months and seemed to really care about Allison beyond the realm of her job description.
+By year’s end, Yvette had been with us for four months and seemed to really care about Allison beyond her job description.
 If Allison had a bad day, she would call me that night to see how she was.
 Nobody ever did that before.
-The only thing that could stifle Yvette’s passion was a snowstorm.
-Unfortunately the new year would bring many of them.
+The only thing that could stifle Yvette’s passion was a snow storm.
+Unfortunately, the new year would bring many of them.

-In late February Allison had a bad night.
+In late February, Allison had a bad night.
 She was having trouble breathing and pulled out her feeding tube.
 I called 911 and she was transported to the hospital in Albany.
-A new tube was inserted in the ER and the doctor wanted to send her home.
-I asked that she be admitted as she was still having breathing problems.
-They kept her for three days but it was not a good stay.
-She was not fed and became hungry and agitated.
-They tied her to her bed which had never been done before.
-We had a blizzard on her second day and I could not make it over to visit her.
-That night they called and asked me what formula we used in her feeding tube.
+A new tube was inserted in the ER, and the doctor wanted to send her home.
+I asked that she be admitted, as she was still having breathing problems.
+They kept her for three days, but it was not a good stay.
+She was not fed, and became hungry and agitated.
+They tied her to her bed, which had never been done before.
+On the second day, we had a blizzard and I could not visit her.
+That night, they called and asked me what formula we used in her feeding tube.
 I had already answered that question in the ER.
 I went to see her on her third day and was told to take her home.
-An hour before I got there a nurse had finally started her feedings, but I detected that her feeding tube did not look right.
+A nurse had finally started her feedings by the time I got there, but her feeding tube did not look right.
 The nurse told me that she had to grow into it.
-I knew that wasn’t true but I just wanted to get her out of there.
-We left with follow up visits scheduled with Dr. Leonidas and her neurologist.
+I knew that wasn’t true, but I just wanted to get her out of there.
+With follow up visits scheduled with Dr. Leonidas and her neurologist, we headed home.

-One day about a week later Allison had some more difficulty breathing.
+One day, about a week later, Allison had some more difficulty breathing.
 Yvette and I were concerned and debated whether to take her to the hospital.
-Allison did not want to go but by nighttime was flailing on the floor in agony.
-Yvette called to check on Allison and I told her our plight.
-I called 911, which brought Chief Rick and his team.
-Yvette was right behind them.
+Allison did not want to go, but by nighttime was flailing on the floor in agony.
+Yvette called to check on Allison, and I told her of our plight.
+I called 911, which brought Chief Rick and his team, with Yvette right behind them.
 Yvette and I followed the ambulance to Berkshire Med.
-It was determined that Allison had aspiration pneumonia and she was admitted.
+There, they determined that Allison had aspiration pneumonia, and she was admitted.
 Her mother had succumbed to aspiration pneumonia, and I was scared.
 We were with her in the ER until 4 am.